shivshaktiss17/Resources/README.md

 # Resources

-## Adding aa few resources which is going to help for a computer science candidate
+## Adding a few resources which is going to help for a computer science candidate

 - ### Leetcode Resources -
   - (1).
 Cheatsheet - https://leetcode.com/explore/interview/card/cheatsheets/720/resources/4725/